ocular-d/styleguide-editorial/docs/admonitions.md

 ## Warning

-Also known as "danger", “alert” or “caution”, it alerts the reader about the possibility of fatal errors, human damage, and consecquent liability if caution is not used or if the recommendations contained are not followed.
+Also known as "danger", “alert” or “caution”, it alerts the reader about the possibility of fatal errors, human damage, and consequent liability if caution is not used or if the recommendations contained are not followed.

 :::danger Warning
 This is a "warning" admonition.
 Use it to warn the user about possible fatal errors and possibility of service disruption.